-- Is chatting with a former flame (or a stranger) via social media or webcam a form of cheating?
+- Is social media flirting a form of cheating?

-- Does having a profile on Ashley Madison (even if you’re not actually hooking up with anyone) count as cheating?
+- Does having a profile on a hookup app, even if you’re not using it to have sex with anyone, count as cheating?

-Infidelity (cheating) is the breaking of trust that occurs when you keep intimate, meaningful secrets from your primary romantic partner.
+Infidelity (cheating) is the breaking of trust that occurs when important secrets are kept from a primary romantic partner.

-Please notice that this definition of cheating does not mention affairs, hookups, porn, sexting, video chat, or any other specific sexual act.
+Please notice that this definition does not mention affairs, hookups, porn, sexting, video chat, or any other sexual or romantic act, either real-world or online.
 Instead, it focuses on what matters most to a betrayed partner – the loss of relationship trust.
-Nor does this definition differentiate between online and real world sexual activity.
-It simply says: If you’re engaging in any romantic or sexual activity that you’re covering up with lies and secrets, you’re cheating.
+Put very simply, if you’re engaging in any romantic or sexual activity that you’re covering up with lies and secrets, you’re cheating.